 Why so specific?
-In the beginning you will be rewarding your dog for almost everything he or she does.
+In the beginning, you will be rewarding your dog for almost everything he or she does.
 Every time they go to the bathroom appropriately.
 Every time they sit, heal, or listen to the word “no.” Every time they get in their crate….the list goes on.
-If your puppy is going to be consuming a LARGE amount of treats, it’s best to keep small, low calorie options on hand.
-This will (hopefully) prevent you from worrying about a belly ache or unhealthy weight gain in the first few weeks.
-Training treats are still Chloe’s favorite snack.
+If your puppy is going to be consuming a lot of treats, it’s best to keep small, low-calorie options on hand.
+This will (hopefully) prevent you from worry about a belly ache or unhealthy weight gain in the first few weeks.
+These training treats are still Chloe’s favorite option.
 If she knows she’s getting one, she’ll do whatever you ask!

 What do you think?

 Despite all of our shortcomings as new dog owners, we ended up figuring it out along the way.
 With these 5 items, a lot of training and few mental breakdowns we managed to end up with the sweetest, most lovable little companion we could ever ask for.
 She’s our favorite and we wouldn’t trade her for the world.